-into the dataset.
-The triple with object (modo:CategoryNNL) was implicit con- text inferred by the rule engine reasoner.
+The triple with object (modo:CategoryNNL) was the implicit context inferred by the rule engine or reasoner.
 The explicit context was the asserted statement and the implicit context was the inferred statement.
-Compared with applying the rule-based inference when publishing the dataset, using SPARQL querying to insert the rule set into the triple store directly provided the update to date rules to infer the answers for the question querying.
+Compared with applying a rule-based inference to publish the dataset, using SPARQL directly to insert the rule set into the triple store would keep the rules up to date for inference.

 Fig. 1.
 Person instance inferred by OWL2-RL rule set

-Place accessibility ontology provided vocabularies to represent the accessibil- ity facilities and services within the built environment and it can be described as follow steps:
+Place accessibility ontology provided vocabularies to represent the accessibility facilities and services within the built environment described in the following steps:

-Publish the place area data where building is geographically within.
-In gen- eral, there are multiple buildings within one place area and the place instance could include name, geographic information, category and contact etc.
+Publish the place area data within which the building is geographically located.
+In general, there are multiple buildings within one place area and the place instance could include name, geographic information, category and contact etc.

 Publish the building data including name, geographic information, category,